geosoft-as/logiq-core/README.md

 # The LogIQ protocol

 All communication between the LogIQ server and its clients (producers and consumers) is done be simple JSON-RPC calls.
-A client send _request_ and receives a corresponding _response_ from the server.
+A client send _request_ and (depending on the request) receives a corresponding _response_ from the server.

 The generic form of a JSON-RPC request and response is as follows: